imisi99/MNIST/README.md

-# MINST
+# MNIST
-This is a model to predict the image number 0-9 from the MINST dataset
+This is a model to predict the image number 0-9 from the MNIST dataset